 With the iPhone XS and XS Max we’re getting a glimpse of the future where all phones will use eSIMS.

-The GSMA is the organisation that represents the interests of mobile operators around the globe, and according to the Financial Times it’s set to announce a new e-SIM standard in the near future.
+The GSMA is the organisation that represents the interests of mobile operators around the globe, and it has announced a standard for this new kind of SIM.

-Besides the world’s two biggest smartphone manufacturers, AT&T, Deutsche Telekom, Etisalat, Hutchison Whampoa (owner of Three and soon O2), Orange, Telefónica (the current O2 owner) and Vodafone are also said to be on board.
+Besides Samsung and Apple, AT&T, Deutsche Telekom, Etisalat, Hutchison Whampoa (owner of Three and soon O2), Orange, Telefónica (the current O2 owner) and Vodafone are also said to be on board.

 Another advantage will be when travelling.
 It will be much easier to switch to a local network if you’re going to be spending any great amount of time abroad – particularly useful when travelling outside the EU, where roaming charges can be extortionate.